Badger High School (Kinsman, Ohio)

 Badger High School is a public high school in Kinsman, Ohio, Trumbull County, Ohio.
 It is the only high school in the Joseph Badger Local School District. their mascot is the Braves, and they compete in the Ohio High School Athletic Association as a member of the Northeastern Athletic Conference.

-The district is made up of four townships in the northeast Trumbull County (Gustavus, Kinsman, Vernon, and Hartford).
+The district is made up of four townships in northeast Trumbull County (Gustavus, Kinsman, Vernon, and Hartford).
 This makes the Joseph Badger School District, at 100 sqmi, the largest in the county by area.